LaurentRDC/scikit-ued/README.rst

 While it is not strictly required, the fourier transform routines from ``pyfftw`` will be preferred If ``pyfftw`` is installed.

+For displaying diffraction images using the ``skued.diffshow`` function, PyQtGraph and PyQt5 are both required.

 Related projects
 ----------------